howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 Authentication in the Graphcool Framework is based on [resolver](https://www.graph.cool/docs/reference/functions/resolvers-su6wu3yoo2) functions that deal with login-functionality by issuing and returning [node tokens](https://www.graph.cool/docs/reference/auth/authentication/authentication-tokens-eip7ahqu5o#node-tokens) which are used to authenticate requests.

-Graphcool has a lightweight and flexible [template](https://www.graph.cool/docs/reference/service-definition/templates-zeiv8phail) system that allows to conventiently pull in predefined functionality into a service.
+Graphcool has a lightweight and flexible [template](https://www.graph.cool/docs/reference/service-definition/templates-zeiv8phail) system that allows to conveniently pull in predefined functionality into a service.
 You'll be using the `email-password` template for authentication.

 You can use the CLI's [`add-template`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l#graphcool-add-template) command to use a template in your Graphcool service.
 This command will perform two major tasks: